Joy-less/SemVerZero/README.md

 | ToString_SemVerZero       |  95.20 ns | 0.170 ns | 0.151 ns | 0.0356 |     224 B |
 | ToString_adamreeve        | 390.26 ns | 1.067 ns | 0.946 ns | 0.1082 |     680 B |
 | ToString_WalkerCodeRanger | 416.89 ns | 3.960 ns | 3.705 ns | 0.1183 |     744 B |

+## Notes

+- The Major, Minor and Patch versions are typed as `long` (64-bit signed integer).
+So, the maximum value of each version is `9,223,372,036,854,775,807`.
+- Versions in the [ZeroVer](https://0ver.org) format are accepted.